 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On August 20th we remember the great prophet Samuel.
-His mother treasured him because she had been barren for many years before his birth.
+The great prophet Samuel was especially treasured him because she had been barren for many years before his birth.
 When her prayers for a son were answered, she kept her promise to dedicate him to God, and gave him into the care of the aged high priest and judge, Eli.